UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1b_intro_linux.md

 Becoming a Linux user requires you to be comfortable with using a terminal.
 Any administrative task, including file manipulation, package installation, and user management, can be accomplished through the terminal.
 The terminal is interactive: you specify commands to run (after the $ sign) and the terminal outputs the results of those commands.
 To execute any command, you type it into the prompt and press ++enter++.

 Most ROS 2 workflows (building packages, launching nodes, sourcing environments) are executed from the terminal.
 Although personal computers that run Linux often come with the kind of graphical desktop environment familiar to most computer users, it is often more efficient or practical to perform certain tasks through commands entered into the terminal.
-As of writing, a GUI (Graphical User Interface) has not been developed for Starling, and so almost all tasks have to be achieved through the terminal shell.

 ### Environment Variables and .bashrc
 The shell uses environment variables to control how programs are found and executed.